NENO’s Development Programs for CSOs

 The aim of the program

-The aim of the program is the improvement of the capacity of CSOs to influence processes in the society.
-With this program, we want the participating public benefit CSOs and their leaders to maximize their organizational capacity and to work systematically with their development so that they would be more effective and achieve greater impact in the society.
+The aim of the development programs is the improvement of the capacity of CSOs to influence processes in the society.
+With development programs, we want the participating public benefit CSOs and their leaders to maximize their organizational capacity and to work systematically with their own practical content and aim so that they would be more effective and achieve greater impact in the society.
 Effective CSOs mean more powerful advocacy and more professional and quality services (or other activities) which are beneficial equally to the end user as well as to the society.
 Influential and strong CSOs are able to increase citizen activism and, in so doing, strengthen civil society.

 About the program

-Here are some of the reasons why the Development Program has been and continues to be successful:
+Here are some of the reasons why NENO has been and continues to be successful in carrying out such development programs :

-- The program has a tested methodology, best experts on CSO capacity building and a network of volunteer partners;
+- Our programs have a tested methodology, best experts on CSO capacity building and a network of volunteer partners;

 - Participation in the program is open for all CSOs acting in public interests;

-- The program offers expert advice, which is otherwise expensive and thus often not available for CSOs;
+- Program offers expert advice, which is otherwise expensive and thus often not available for CSOs;

 - The program takes into account the special needs of each participant;